ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-3.md

 ### EditRecordFormBase

-This is the base for editor forms.
-It inherits from `RecordFormBase` and implements the extra functionality needed for editing.
+`EditRecordFormBase` is the base for editor forms.
+It inherits from `RecordFormBase` and implements editing functionality.

 It:
 1. Manages the `EditContext`.
 2. Has a set of Boolean Properties to track state and manage button display/disabled state.
 3. Saves the record.

+The `Dirty` property interfaces with the Modal Dialog to lock it (not allow exit and turn off navigation) when the form is dirty.

 ```csharp
 // Blazor.SPA/Components/Base/EditRecordFormBase.cs
 public abstract class EditRecordFormBase<TRecord> : RecordFormBase<TRecord>, IDisposable where TRecord : class, IDbRecord<TRecord>, new()